What does the Bible

 Question: What does the Bible say about suicide?
 Is it wrong and a sin?
 My brother killed himself not too long ago.

-Answer: Several times the Bible sadly mentions suicide.
-There are at least seven recorded in the scriptures.
+Answer: Suicides are somewhat common in the Bible, as at least seven are sadly recorded.
 When anyone commits any sin, it is a very sorrowful event.
 It is especially hurtful to those who know the sinner and even much more the family.
-We certainly extend our sympathy regarding your brother's death no matter what the cause.
+This Web site certainly extends our sympathy regarding your brother's suicide no matter what the cause.

-The world looks upon someone who has killed themselves in a very twisted manner.
-People tend to categorize sin, but the God of the Bible does not!
+The world looks upon suicide in a twisted manner.
+People tend to categorize sin, but our Father in heaven does not!
 James the Apostle said if you keep all of God's Law and break one little point you are guilty of breaking all of it: "For whoever shall keep the whole law, and yet stumble in one point, he is guilty of all."
 (James 2:10, NIV).

 Suicide is murder of oneself and is a sin, but ANY SIN is penalized by death (Romans 6:23).
 The Apostle Paul said in the book of Romans that WE ALL have sinned so we ALL have the death penalty upon us (Romans 3:22 - 23).

-Whether it be your brother or the rest of the world, we all have sinned and are worthy of death.
-Therefore, your brother has not sinned any worse than the rest of us.
+Whether it is suicide or some other act, all humanity stands guilty before the Eternal of sin worthy of death.
+Your brother did that which is common to man (1Corinthians 10:13) and therefore is no worse a sinner than the rest of us.
 God has promised us that if we confess our sins he is MORE THAN willing to forgive and eventually remove ALL sin from our lives, no matter what it is.
 We need to comfort each other with the love and mercy of God.